 New Fellows are elected each year by the Council at its fall meeting from a slate submitted by the Fellows Committee of not more than two-tenths of 1 percent of all AMS Members.

-The procedure for Fellows nominations is restricted to electronic submissions.
+Fellow nomination packages are restricted to electronic submissions.
 The nominator, an active AMS member, is responsible for uploading the entire nomination package.
-The requirements for nomination packages are: a nomination letter limited to one page; along with three one-page letters of support and completion of the additional nominee information section, not to exceed three pages), and inclusion of three one-page letters of support.
+The contents required for nomination packages are: a nomination letter (limited to one page), completion of the additional nominee information section (not to exceed three pages), and inclusion of three one-page letters of support.
 Of the three support letters, one letter is required from an individual outside the nominee’s home institution.
-These letters should supplement the information in the sponsor’s original nomination of this individual.
-(DO NOT LIST PUBLICATIONS OR INCLUDE CV.)
+The support letters should supplement the information contained in the nominator’s letter and the additional nominee information section.
+(DO NOT LIST PUBLICATIONS OR INCLUDE CV)